 Years of carefully designed trials in Noosa River have indicated that a project can succeed.
 In recent years many countries, states and local areas have begun the process of trying to restore these habitats in recognition of this.

 No organisation in the world has more expertise in this area than The Nature Conservancy.
 The Nature Conservancy is one of the world’s largest practical conservation organisations, working in over 70 countries, with over 400 scientists on staff and links to every major research institution in the world.

 The Nature Conservancy approached Council in late 2018 to enter into a partnership, where both parties provided $1.2M each, to restore some of the lost oyster ecosystems of the Noosa River.
 A partnership agreement was endorsed by Council in 2019 and a TNC project team was on the ground in early 2020.

-A project plan was endorsed by Council in July 2020, and the first oyster ecosystems planned to be in the river in 2021.
+Council endorsed a project plan in July 2020.
 For more details, the following reports are provided;

 Council prepared a report for the General Committee Meeting on 24 October 2022 and all Background documents (Appendixes to Report) can be found via this LINK.